jahunter767/Single-GPU-Passthrough/README.md

     eval \"$file\" "$@"
     ```

-    and try starting the VM again then check the file it creates
+    in `hooks/default` and try starting the VM again then check the file it
-    `/home/dump.txt` to identify if the scripts are failing.
-You can also change
+    creates `/home/dump.txt` to identify if the scripts are failing.
+You can
-    the file those 2 lines output to (Note: The file will be created as root
+    also change the file those 2 lines output to (Note: The file will be created
-    unless you create it yourself as the hooks are run as root).
-If there are no
+    as root unless you create it yourself as the hooks are run as root).
+If
-    errors in the scripts then you can check the logs for the VM at `/var/log/
+    there  are no errors in the scripts then you can check the logs for the VM
-    libvirt/qemu/<vm-name>.log` (privilege escalation is required to read them).
+    at `/var/log/libvirt/qemu/<vm-name>.log` (privilege escalation is required
-    It might also be worth checking the message in the kernel ring buffer by
+    to read them).
+It might also be worth checking the message in the kernel
-    running `dmesg`.
+    ring buffer by running `dmesg`.

 ## Potential Pitfalls